Abdullah Gül: Post-presidency (2014–present)

-After leaving the office former president kept political silence, focusing mainly upon social and cultural issues, as well as charity.
+After leaving office, Gül kept political silence, focusing mainly upon social and cultural issues, as well as charity.
 He had not announced his political judgements or expressed political support to any Turkish party or politician.
 However, amid an outbreak of political crysis and massive protests, caused by incarceration of Istanbul mayor Ekrem İmamoğlu allegedly initiated by the president Recep Tayyip Erdoğan, Abdullah Gül expressed his support to the former, stating: "Let us remember how the public conscience did not accept the injustices that were once committed against President Recep Tayyip Erdogan and me.
 Such mistakes should not be made against Ekrem Imamoglu, who was elected mayor by the people."

 Statements on the Middle East

 After the Israeli interdiction on the MV Mavi Marmara in 2010, when crewmembers attacked an Israeli naval boarding party, he advocated the complete ending of diplomatic relations with Israel, stating that "Israel will turn into a complete apartheid regime in the next 50 years if it does not allow for the establishment of an independent and proud Palestinian state with its capital in east Jerusalem.
 That is why we are exerting efforts to achieve a fair peace with a strategic point of view, which is to Israel's own interests."

 On 31 December 2012, he stated with respect to the Arab spring and democratization of the Arab world: "But democracy is not only about elections.
 The task of creating essential democratic institutions – the rule of law, habits of accountability, gender equality, and freedom of expression and faith – still awaits these countries".